Global Political Crises Boil Down to Two Words: Fossil Fuels

 Global warming is real, irrefutable science, not opinion or belief, but here’s a real inconvenient truth that Al Gore’s passionate documentary clearly forgets:

-How do you take $1.59 quadrillion of assets which make the world’s most powerful people powerful, and make them worthless within ten or fewer years?
+How do you take $159 trillion of assets which make the world’s most powerful people powerful, and make them worthless within ten or fewer years?

 Governments in the Paris Agreement want to save millions of lives, and protect quadrillions of dollars in property from damage due to flooding, violent storms, dislocating droughts, famines, and more.
 That requires coordinated action.